AndreaLombardo/L298N/README.md

 A easy to use L298N library to control DC Motors with Arduino.

 ## NOTICE
-As you know, any L298N module have the ability to drive two motors at once, but you may know that any instance of the library is intended to pilot only one motor.
-So if you need to drive two motros, you have to instance two L298N object (one for each motor).
+As you know, any L298N module has the ability to drive two motors at once, but you may not know that one instance of the library is intended to pilot only one motor.
+So if you need to drive two motors, you have to instantiate two L298N objects (one for each motor).

 ## INSTALL THE LIBRARY
 Download this repository as a .zip file and from the Arduino IDE go to *Sketch -> Include library -> Add .ZIP Library*